-The Assessment Roll has increased by 36.5 % for the past six years.
-During the Fiscal 2005-2006 year the value of assessed property increased by nearly \$8 billion, marking the largest leap since 2001.
+The Assessment Roll has increased by \$42 billion over the past seven years (nearly 48%).
+During the Fiscal 2006-2007 year the value of assessed property increased by \$10 billion.
 Much of this growth is attributed to a strong real estate market where property changes hands more frequently and its value increases with each change in ownership.